FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

   - (IN2) terminal: Insert the right-angle male end of the red (Cool) jumper wire
   - (IN3) terminal: Insert the right-angle male end of the green (Stir) jumper wire
   - (IN4) terminal: Insert the right-angle male end of the black (Accessory) jumper wire
-- **Relay Board cleanup.** To conserve space and prevent short circuits, we recommend using flush cutters to remove excess material from the underside of the board.
-Then use electrical tape to cover the bottom of the.
+- **Relay Board cleanup.** To conserve space and prevent short circuits, we recommend using flush cutters to trim pins sticking out on the underside of the board.
+Then use electrical tape to cover the bottom of the board.
 - **Relay Board Case**.
 The Relay Board should fit in the Relay Board Case
    - For more information about the 3D printed parts check the [How to build & use the MicroLab and MicroLab Suite](docs/index.md) page.
 - **Cable Management.** Gently bend all wires on both sides of the relay up and wrap them with narrow strips of electrical tape.